Conder token: Topics and designs

-Cataloging and Attribution
+Cataloging and attribution

 Conder tokens are named after James Conder who was an early collector and cataloguer of these tokens.
 Building on the work of Conder and a few other intermediary reference works, the definitive and exhaustive work on attributing Conder tokens used by modern collectors is that of Dalton and Hamer.
 Each token is identified based on one of four large geographic regions (England, Anglesey and Wales, Scotland, and Ireland), then further by county.
 Within the county of issue, each unique combination of obverse and reverse design is assigned a number (referred to as the D&H number), and variations in edge lettering are further differentiated by a lower case letter following the number designation.
 In general, the tokens are organized within each county such that pennies are listed first (lowest D&H numbers), then halfpennies, and finally farthings (highest D&H numbers).
 It is also quite common for collectors to refer to a token by the specific city, business, or series of the issue within the larger county category.
 A few tokens were issued in denominations other than the penny, halfpenny, and farthing, and these less common denominations are also indexed in Dalton and Hamer.
 The vast majority of tokens indexed in D&H from the period were struck in copper, even those in odd denominations of threepence, one shilling, and others.

-Dalton & Hamer classifications
+Dalton and Hamer classifications

 Rarity of tokens

 When originally published, Dalton and Hamer assigned rarity information to each token based on the number minted with each die pairing, and with each edge type.
 Over time some of these estimates have been found to be overestimates of mintages, whereas others have underestimated mintages.
 Tokens are classified into large groups called "Common", "Scarce", "Rare", "Very Rare", and "Extremely Rare".
 While some tokens are classified as rare based only on their varied edge lettering, the more sought after tokens are those with very small mintages of a particular obverse and/or reverse design.